patty60723/randomScore/README.md

 # randomScore
-click a button and get random score then sum it
+click the button and get random score then sum it

+1. Click the "Click me!" button.
+2. Then it wil generate a random score.
+3. The last column of the table is the sum of columns above.